Chris Johnson (presenter): Podcasting and other work

-Not only does Chris host his 'OfficialCDJ' YouTube Channel, but he co-presented The Lewis Ryan Show most Saturdays on Salford City Radio.
-Chris appeared as one of the talking heads on Catalyst Media's "Temple of Nerd" Podcast, which ran for nearly two years before wrapping up in August 2014.

 He appeared on an episode of Celebrity Mastermind in December 2012.
 In 2014 he appeared as 'Ken Kong' in an episode of Strange Hill High.

 In 2014, he participated in several online audio series as a performer, including Timetunnel Media's 'Doctor Who: The Missing Adventures' as an Ice Warrior and in the role of companion Tim in the Aimless Wanderings audio plays.

+From 2016 to 2024, Johnson produced and co-hosted #BigDamnCast, a pop-culture podcast with longtime friend and collaborator Matthew Watson.
+The entire run of the podcast and tie-in sketches has been archived to a dedicated YouTube channel.

 To celebrate the ten year anniversary of the return of Doctor Who to television, Chris began a podcast series called '#9is10', which provides brand new episode commentaries for the entire 2005 run of the show, as well as extra interviews with guests, some of whom are personal friends.
-The entire run, which is ongoing from March 2015, can be downloaded for free from his 'OfficialCDJ' SoundCloud page.
+The entire run, which began in March 2015, can be found on the 'OfficialCDJ' YouTube page as a playlist.

-A casual gamer, Chris began a Twitch streaming service in 2015 where he plays indie and mainstream titles for the PS4.
-In June of 2021 he began scriptwriting and presenting a video game news show on YouTube called 'Games Vault', which was produced until November of the same year.
+A casual gamer, Johnson began a Twitch streaming service in 2015 where he plays indie and mainstream titles for the PS4 & PS5.
+In June 2021 he began scriptwriting and presenting a video game news show on YouTube called 'Games Vault', which was produced until November of the same year.

 He collaborates often with the YouTube group FiveWhoFans, appearing in their videos from time to time.
 In August 2017, he became a main cast member.

-Between July 2016 and March of 2022 Johnson recorded a weekly podcast called the '#BigDamnCast' with friend Matthew Watson, which they released on iTunes.
-After 300 episodes of the show the two decided to slow the pace of their releases and have since been uploading new episodes on an irregular basis.

-Since late 2023, he has been the voice of the TV, cinema and radio advertisements for holiday booking business Villa Plus.

 In 2025, Johnson was a finalist in Squid Games with Terrance Hampshire, a pop culture, film, and television quiz show broadcast on Twitch.